Alan210716/AEFM-G-AEFM/Artificial Electric Field Metaheuristic with Grouping/ReadMe.txt

 v: Robot velocity

-AntNum: Number of agents for path planning
+AntNum: Number of agents for path planning (the size of a charge cloud)

 2. Configuration
 File Selection